 10. Nero (Made Men)

 The story is mad and trashy but very enjoyable.
-The writing was pretty poor to start with, which was a problem for me.
+The writing was pretty poor, which was a problem for me.
 The dialogue was juvenile and cringy.
 These people are supposed to be about 17, and they spoke and acted as if they were about 12 years old, which was off-putting at first.
 But as it progressed, I got into it.
 So Elle and Nero together are excellent.
-Nero is possessive and jealous, but he’s sweet and protective, and he puts himself out there for all, which is great.
+Nero is possessive and jealous, but he’s sweet and protective and puts himself out there for all, which is fantastic.

-So in this book, old school life is pretty miserable.
+So, in this book, old-school life is pretty miserable.
 This is a buddy romance, and Elle isn’t attacked by Nero specifically, but he doesn’t do anything to stop it.
-He never intervenes even though he could.
+He never intervenes, even though he could.
 He always sits by and lets it happen until he is tasked with putting himself in her life.
-Then he changes lives, which is awesome, even though he is selfish and does it for selfish reasons.
+Then he changes lives, which is fantastic, even though he is selfish and does it for selfish reasons.
 The chemistry between them was brilliant.

 Author: Sarah Brianne